Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 where $\hat{q}_{\tau_i}$ is the predicted $\tau_i$-quantile, while $y$ is the observed ground truth.
-This score is strictly connected with the continuous rank probability score \cite{Gneiting2007a}, both being total variation measurements between the forecasted pdf and a Heaviside distribution centred on the observation y.
+This score is strictly connected with the continuous rank probability score \citep{Gneiting2007a}, both being total variation measurements between the forecasted pdf and a Heaviside distribution centered on the observation y.
 For these scores, lower values indicate better performances.
-The third KPI is based on the reliability \cite{Pinson2010}, which is the average number of times the observed signal was actually below the predicted $\tau$ quantile.
+The third KPI is based on the reliability \citep{Pinson2010}, which is the average number of times the observed signal was actually below the predicted $\tau$ quantile.

-When plotted against $\mathscr{T}$, the perfect reliability aligns with the bisector of the first quadrant.
-Because all the models provided highly reliable quantiles, to ease the comparison of the performance, we defined the following KPI:

-that is, the difference of absolute deviation from the perfect reliability, between a benchmark forecasting model $F_b$ and the considered one, $F_m$.
+\begin{linenomath*} \end{linenomath*} When plotted against $\mathscr{T}$, the perfect reliability aligns with the bisector of the first quadrant.
+Because all the models provided highly reliable quantiles, to ease the comparison of the performance, we defined the following KPI: \begin{linenomath*} \end{linenomath*} that is, the difference of absolute deviation from the perfect reliability, between a benchmark forecasting model $F_b$ and the considered one, $F_m$.
 The last KPI is the mean crossing of the quantiles.
-We define it as:

-that is, the average over quantiles of the mean number of times $\hat{q}_{\tau_i}$ violates the monotonicity of $\hat{F}(Y)$.
+We define it as: \begin{linenomath*} \end{linenomath*} that is, the average over quantiles of the mean number of times $\hat{q}_{\tau_i}$ violates the monotonicity of $\hat{F}(Y)$.